 How do I store leftovers?

-Leftover creamed spinach should be stored in an airtight container in the refrigerator.
-Proper storage can keep it fresh for up to three days.
-Reheat gently on the stove or in the microwave, adding a splash of cream or milk to maintain its texture.
+Keep leftover creamed spinach in an airtight container in fridge up to three days.
+Reheat on stove or microwave and add a splash of milk to loosen it.

 Is creamed spinach vegetarian or vegan?